 Make sure you have the correct visa and travel documents and that they’re valid for the duration of your trip.
 Will you be transiting through another location first?
 Check if you also need a transit visa for countries you stop in or pass through en route to your final destination.

-- From within the US, you have two options to apply for a visa—through your destination country's embassy/consulate in the US, or through Harvard's preferred vendor, Travel Document Systems (TDS).
+- From within the US, you have two options to apply for a visa—through your destination country's embassy/consulate in the US, or through a visa processing vendor.

 - From outside the US, apply through your destination’s embassy/consulate, which may be in another country since some embassies serve multiple countries.